Dave (rapper): 2021–2023: We're All Alone in This Together and Split Decision

-2023–present: Split Decision and The Boy Who Played the Harp

 In June 2023, Dave released the single "Sprinter" with Central Cee.
 The track debuted with 108,200 chart units in its first tracking week alongside 13.4 million streams, the greatest week of streams for a rap single in UK history, as well as the most-streamed UK hip-hop song in a single day.
 It is also the first ever UK rap song to surpass 1 billion streams on Spotify.
-The track reached number 1 on the UK singles charts, making it Dave’s third number 1 single after "Funky Friday" and "Starlight", as well as Central Cee’s first number 1 single.
+The track reached number 1 on the UK singles charts, making it Dave's third number 1 single after "Funky Friday" and "Starlight", as well as Central Cee's first number 1 single.
 "Sprinter" was later followed by the collaborative EP, Split Decision, a few days later.
 In August of the same year, Dave collaborated with French rapper and singer, Tiakola to release their collaborative singles, "Meridian" and "Special", the former peaking atop the French Singles Chart, marking both Dave and Tiakola's first chart-topper on the chart.
 In December, Dave appeared alongside American rapper and singer, Jack Harlow as a guest appearance on "Stop Giving Me Advice", the fourth single of Lyrical Lemonade's debut album, All Is Yellow.